kokokola694/magnify/README.md

 The results are divided into indices for artists, albums, playlists, and songs.
 As the user types into the search bar, the search component updates the url path with the user input.
 The media index components (when rendered on the search route) are set up to then fetch and filter the relevant data.

 ## Future Plans
-* Implementation of shuffling and repeating songs
 * Featured songs (new releases, customized mixes)
 * Uploading photos for user avatars
+* Responsiveness to mobile devices